 Although intended for general geoscience usage, a driving use-case for GSO is knowledge management for 3D geological modelling.
 This requires GSO to be easily deployable in internet-free environments, such as remote mining and field camps, and to be readily coupled with 3D modelling software.
 Compactness and efficiency are thus priorities, as is logical consistency to promote effective reasoning.
 For these reasons, GSO is a stand-alone product that does not import other ontologies.
 However, many modules consist of contents adapted from existing ontologies and exchange formats, with links to original sources added as annotations, e.g. some GeoSciML vocabularies are converted from SKOS to GSO and OWL.
 This adapt, versus import, approach not only avoids unnecessary bloat, but also addresses difficult challenges of conceptual misalignment between imports.
 Another factor is the strong research emphasis: in addition to its goal of being an operational and useful knowledge structure, GSO is also a vehicle for developing and testing new ontological ideas with application to geology.

-GSO is represented in UML, using the Sparx Enterprise Architect tool, and in OWL, using a combination of manual editing and the TopQuadrant TopBraid Composer.
+GSO is represented in UML, using the Sparx Enterprise Architect tool, and in OWL, using a combination of raw text editing and tools such as the TopQuadrant TopBraid Composer and Protégé.
 The OWL representation is serialized using Turtle notation.
-The Turtle files (.ttl) have been tested to open in TopBraid Composer Free Edition and Protégé v.5.5, and verified for internal consistency using reasoners within these systems.
+The Turtle files (.ttl) have been tested to open in TopBraid Composer Free Edition and Protégé v.5.

 GitHub Repository

 The top two GSO layers are serialized as distinct files, using the Turtle ‘ttl’ serialization (Beckett and Berners-Lee, 2011): ‘GSO-Common.ttl’ for the non-geological foundational layer, and ‘GSO-Geology.ttl’ for the geological layer.
 The modules comprising the third GSO layer are also distinct ttl files, one for each particular geological aspect.
 The number of modules is currently growing as various aspects are added, initially by GSO creators and eventually by other users.
-The GSO package also includes a GSO-Master.ttl file that imports all original modules; it this suite of files that is described herein and used to encode the example instances.
+The GSO package also includes a GSO-Master.ttl file that imports all original modules to create a complete model that is used for instance data.

 GSO lives in a GitHub repository structured as per Figure 1.
 The Common, Geology, and Master files are in the main directory.
-Each folder contains an OASIS catalog file (e.g. catalog-v001.xml), providing a mapping from GSO URIs to file locations in the repository, which is required by OWL editors to resolve web addresses locally when GSO is unavailable online.
+Each folder contains an OASIS catalog file (e.g. catalog-v001.xml), providing a mapping from GSO URIs to file locations in the repository, which is required by OWL editors to resolve import URIs locally when GSO is unavailable online.

 GSO Common